z0mbix/rolecule/README.md

 ### Goss

-The default goss configuration when you only specify the name, if equivalent to this:
+The default goss configuration when you only specify the name, is equivalent to this:

 ```yaml
 verifier: